 various ways in which sanctions affect the interests, resources, and strategies of different political groups, Jones finds

-tempered by an appreciation of their complex, unpredictable, and sometimes counterproductive effects.
-Past
+by an appreciation of their complex, unpredictable, and sometimes counterproductive effects.
+Past performance is no

 - G. John Ikenberry, Foreign Affairs, May/June 2016.